russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 • What do others come to you for help with?

-• Are you planning on going it alone or partnering with someone?
+• Are you planning to go it alone or partner with someone?

 By reflecting on your answers to these questions, you should be able to narrow your focus.
 Once you have settled on a concept, ensure that it is something you would be good at, if it’s realistic, and whether you think it would be profitable.